 - Access to Wet Lab Incubator Residency if appropriate

 NSF i-Corps Point of Contact in UCR

-Jay Gillberg, Lead Instructor, INNOVAR Workshops, is the main point of contact and liaison for NSF’s I-Corps program in the Inland Empire.
-He can be rached out at
+Jay Gillberg, the Lead Instructor of INNOVAR Workshops, is the main point of contact and liaison for NSF’s I-Corps program in the Inland Empire.
+He can be reached out at

 - [email protected]